 II - Plagiarism Policy

-Plagiarism at The Sentinel, Sting, Owl Radio and other KSU Student Media shall be
+Plagiarism at The Sentinel, Peak, Owl Radio and other KSU Student Media shall be defined

-defined as submitting another person’s work, whether previously published or not,
+as submitting another person’s work, whether previously published or not, as your

-as your own, or taking portions of another person’s work, whether published or not,
+own, or taking portions of another person’s work, whether published or not, and presenting

-and presenting them as your own in your work without properly attributing them to
+them as your own in your work without properly attributing them to the person who

 Any person caught committing plagiarism and/or copyright infringement will face the following disciplinary action(s):